CixinGao/DS301_Final_Project/README.md

 ## Project Description:

 ## Repository and Code Structure:
-Foe this repository, we had "ResMLP+ODE.ipynb" as the main coding, "goldprice2001.2.1--2024.1.1.xlsx" as the dataset.
+Foe this repository, we had "ResMLP+ODE.ipynb" as the main coding, "goldprice2001.2.1--2024.1.1.xlsx" as the dataset which was created by "milestone2_dataprocessing.py".
 The baseline model that used to compare with ResMLP+ODE was in "补充在这里file name" The "Hyperparameter Tuning Result.xlsx" is file that shows our ResMLP+ODE hyperparameter tuning result and why we chose such a hyperparameter group as the final model.